Saturday, February 22 2025

 8.1.4.2 c

-Coordinate your acquisition process with your external providers In order to identify hazards and to assess and control the OH&S risks arising from the activities and operations of external providers that may impact other interested parties in the workplace
+Coordinate your acquisition process with your external providers In order to identify hazards and to assess and control the OH&S risks arising from the activities and operations of external providers that may impact other stakeholders in the workplace

 8.1.4.2